Prosocial behavior: Psychopathy and Prosocial Deficits

-Helper's high
+The Emotional Uplift of Giving

-Psychologists have shown that helping others can produce "feel-good" neurotransmitters such as oxytocin and that, similar to any other pleasurable activity, the act of volunteering, giving and behaving pro-socially can become addictive.
+Psychologists have shown that helping others can produce "feel-good" neurotransmitters such as oxytocin and that, similar to any other pleasurable activity, the act of volunteering, giving and behaving pro-socially can become addictive (warm-glow giving).

 Some work has been done on utilizing this principle through the concept of helper therapy, in which therapeutic benefits are gleaned from assisting others.
 Community health workers have been found to gain helper benefits that include positive feelings about self, a sense of belonging, valuable work experience, and access to health information and skills through their prosocial vocation, which may buffer against the various stressors inherent in this line of work.

 In addition, Helper therapy may also be highly beneficial for distressed adolescents experiencing suicidal thoughts.
 Studies indicate that when help-seeking youth use online community forums, the help-seekers often begin to provide support for other help seekers, and develop a reciprocal prosocial community battling depression together.

-Prosocial dissidence
+Altruistic dissidence

 Stefano Passini and Davide Morselli argue that groups will obey authority so long as its system, basis, and demands are viewed as legitimate.
 Passini and Morselli distinguish between anti-social disobedience, which they see as destructive, and prosocial disobedience, which they see as constructive.
 "Disobedience becomes prosocial when it is enacted for the sake of the whole society, including all its different levels and groups.
 In contrast, anti-social disobedience is enacted mainly in favour of one's own group, in order to attain individual rights."
 A main difference between anti-social and pro-social dissidence is the way that they relate to authority; anti-social dissidents reject authority and disobey its norms and laws, while pro-social dissidents understand the important roles that societal laws play in maintaining order, but also recognize and address the flaws in authoritative reasoning.
 Pro-social protests, if viewed in a positive manner, can increase freedoms and equality for the general public, and improve democratic institutions.